kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 Enabling the Kyma input will enable a custom metrics receiver, called `kymastats`, in the Telemetry metric gateway that produces metrics for the module state and status conditions.

+The receiver needs the following properties:

+- **auth_type**: The way to authenticate with the Kubernetes API.
+Possible values are `serviceAccount` (default) or `kubeConfig`.
+- **collection_interval**: The interval that is used to emit metrics.
+- **api_groups**: List of API groups to scrape.
+Most of the Kyma modules should use the `operator.kyma-project.io` API group.
+The list can be extended to support monitoring custom modules.
+Every CRD in the listed groups is assumed to represent a module.

 See the following example for the receiver configuration:

 ```yaml